How To Feed A Loon

 • Working in batches, crack each egg into small bowls (or any kind of vessel that will hold 1 egg).
 Drizzle a drop of the white vinegar over the tops of each egg.

-8 whole eggs, 1 tbsp white wine vinegar
+8 whole eggs, 1 tablespoon white wine vinegar

 • Use the handle of a wooden spoon to create a vortex in the boiling water by stirring vigorously in a circular motion.
 Once the water is swirling, swiftly transfer the eggs into the water.
 Turn off the heat and allow the eggs to rest in the hot water for 3 minutes (for a runny yolk) or 5 minutes for a less runny yolk.